Paraplouis/Paraplouis/README.md

 # Paraplouis

-Happy to learn code every day.
-Here you can see some part of my project and my work... and some other things that I tried!
+Happy to be learning to code every day.
+Here you can see some of my projects and work... and other things I try ..

+... and sometimes nothing at all!